katfang/cloud-chat/README.md

 2. Open js/chat.js and replace the Firebase URL with one from your own account.
 You can [sign up for free](https://www.firebase.com/).
 3. Open index.html in your browser and have fun!

-## Follow the Phases
+## Tutorial Mode
-You can build your own chat following the different phases.
-Try building it in js/tutorial.js, which starts at phase 0.
+You can build your own chat.
+This goes through a couple phases, starting at 0.
+Clone or download the repo and open up [tutorial.html](https://github.com/katfang/live-cloud-chat/blob/master/tutorial.html) in the browser.
+You'll be adding code to [js/tutorial.js](https://github.com/katfang/live-cloud-chat/blob/master/js/tutorial.js), which starts at phase 0.
 All the UI is built, and just waiting for you to add the logic.

 1. [js/phase0.js](https://live-cloud-chat.firebaseapp.com/phase0.html) has no interesting logic.
 2. [js/phase1.js](https://live-cloud-chat.firebaseapp.com/phase1.html) adds chat capabilities.
 It can send and receive messages, and you can set the sender username.